-- AWS Config can be optionally enabled in your AWS account, and used to enrich CloudWatch metrics with custom tags and resource metadata.
+- AWS Config can be optionally enabled in your AWS account, and used to enrich CloudWatch metrics with resource metadata.
 With AWS Config, you are charged based on the number of configuration items recorded.
 See the AWS Config pricing page for details.

 - If polling integrations are enabled (instead of metric streams), New Relic uses the Amazon CloudWatch API to obtain metrics from the AWS services you monitor.
 The number of calls to the CloudWatch API increases as you enable more integrations.
 Add AWS resources to those integrations, or scale those integrations across more regions.
 This can cause requests to the CloudWatch API to exceed the 1 million free limits granted by AWS and increase your CloudWatch bill.

 - AWS offers enhanced monitoring for some of their services which allows for more metrics, more often.
 For example, see RDS enhanced monitoring costs.

 Once you follow the configuration process, data from your Amazon Web Services report directly to New Relic.
 AWS entities for most used services will be listed in the New Relic Explorer.
 Metrics and events will appear in the Data Explorer.
 AWS data will also be visible in the Infrastructure UI.

 To view your AWS data: Go to one.newrelic.com > Infrastructure > AWS.
 For any of the AWS integrations listed:

 For active streams, select the Explore your data link.

 For other integrations, browse the available dashboard or click on the Explore Data link.

 You can view and reuse NRQL queries both in the pre-configured dashboards and in the Events explorer dashboards.
 This allows you to tailor queries to your specific needs.

 Most AWS services offer regional endpoints to reduce data latency between cloud resources and applications.
 New Relic can obtain monitoring data from services and endpoints that are located in all AWS regions, except China.